Cicero: Writer

-Cicero has been traditionally considered the master of Latin prose, with Quintilian declaring that Cicero was "not the name of a man, but of eloquence itself."
+According to the Latin scholar Mario Citroni, fellow Latin scholar Emanuele Narducci suggested that the period of history in which Cicero lived and wrote as a protagonist could be defined as a "short century", using historian Eric Hobsbawm's formula in The Age of Extremes, not as purely modernising lens but as a call to contemporaneity to rediscover aspects of archaism and barbarism.
+Cicero has been traditionally considered the master of Latin prose, with Quintilian declaring that Cicero was "not the name of a man, but of eloquence itself".
 The English words Ciceronian (meaning "eloquent") and cicerone (meaning "local guide") derive from his name.
 He is credited with transforming Latin from a modest utilitarian language into a versatile literary medium capable of expressing abstract and complicated thoughts with clarity.
-Julius Caesar praised Cicero's achievement by saying "it is more important to have greatly extended the frontiers of the Roman spirit than the frontiers of the Roman empire".
-According to John William Mackail, "Cicero's unique and imperishable glory is that he created the language of the civilized world, and used that language to create a style which nineteen centuries have not replaced, and in some respects have hardly altered."
+Caesar praised Cicero's achievement by saying "it is more important to have greatly extended the frontiers of the Roman spirit than the frontiers of the Roman empire".
+According to John William Mackail, "Cicero's unique and imperishable glory is that he created the language of the civilised world, and used that language to create a style which nineteen centuries have not replaced, and in some respects have hardly altered."

-Cicero was also an energetic writer with an interest in a wide variety of subjects, in keeping with the Hellenistic philosophical and rhetorical traditions in which he was trained.
-The quality and ready accessibility of Ciceronian texts favored very wide distribution and inclusion in teaching curricula, as suggested by a graffito at Pompeii, admonishing: "You will like Cicero, or you will be whipped".

-Cicero was greatly admired by influential Church Fathers such as Augustine of Hippo, who credited Cicero's lost Hortensius for his eventual conversion to Christianity, and St. Jerome, who had a feverish vision in which he was accused of being "follower of Cicero and not of Christ" before the judgment seat.
+Cicero was an energetic writer with an interest in a wide variety of subjects, in keeping with the Hellenistic philosophical and rhetorical traditions in which he was trained.
+The quality and ready accessibility of Ciceronian texts favoured very wide distribution and inclusion in teaching curricula, as suggested by a graffito at Pompeii, admonishing: "You will like Cicero, or you will be whipped."
+Cicero was greatly admired by influential Church Fathers such as Augustine of Hippo, who credited Hortensius (Cicero's lost literary work) for his eventual conversion to Christianity, and St. Jerome, who had a feverish vision in which he was accused of being "follower of Cicero and not of Christ" before the judgment seat.
 This influence further increased after the Early Middle Ages in Europe, where more of his writings survived than any other Latin author's.
 Medieval philosophers were influenced by Cicero's writings on natural law and innate rights.